softlion/XamSvg-Samples/README.md

 | [![][formsdemo-img]][formsdemo-link] | [![][formsdemo-img]][droiddemo-link] | [![][formsdemo-img]][droiddemo-link] [![][formsdemo-img]][iosdemo-link] [![][formsdemo-img]][uwpdemo-link]

 # Animating SVG images
-The xamarin Forms projects contain a code demonstrating an animated svg ring.
+The xamarin Forms project contains a code demonstrating an animated svg ring.
 This code works on all platform: android, ios and universal windows and does not depend on any custom renderer.
 It is fully contained in the portable Forms project.
 Check the [RingProgress control](https://github.com/softlion/XamSvg-Samples/blob/master/Demos/XamSvg.XamFormsDemo/XamSvg.Demo/Controls/RingProgress.cs)

 # Receipes